 Working from home can be a challenge.
 I work from home so I can be with my dogs full time, and accomplish the things I want to accomplish.
 Pretty much everything revolves around the house, yard and the people and dogs in it.
 This is my choice and what I want to do.

 However, there is still the matter of making a living and getting everything done around the home.
 Certain things have to be done without exception, especially when you have dogs that need attention.

 Following a schedule has never been something I could do.
 I never really understood how to stick to it.
 Inevitably, things come up during the day the derail the schedule.
 It took a LOT of trial and error to figure out what works but after so many years not being able to stick to a schedule (my entire life so far), I am happy to say that I’m able to do it without the stress I used to experience

-This is really how I get the things I NEED to get done and the things I WANT to get done.
+The following is how I get the things I NEED to get done and the things I WANT to get done in that order.

-Because I am managing my dogs all day long, there is always something that happens that you don’t know will come up during the day.
-This is why it is SO important to get the most important things done in the morning – EARLY.
+Because I am managing my dogs all day long, there is always something that happens that I don’t expect that comes up during the day.
+This is why it is crucial to get my most important things done in the morning – EARLY.

-For some people this will be difficult or might seem impossible.
+For some people getting up early will be difficult and might seem impossible.
 What I am finding is that because I am doing something I am interested in at this time of the morning, I don’t really have a problem getting up.
 It is both what I want and need to do.
 It is a time of the day when it is quiet, dark and I am able to concentrate for a certain block of time.